-A Gravitational Redshift is a Redshift due to the source being near a massive object (rather than due to a relative Radial Velocity between observer and the source).
-Instead of slowing down, as would a massive object following that path, Electromagnetic Radiation redshifts.
-Higher mass and density increase the effect and Black Holes, Neutron Stars, and Galaxy Clusters can produce a significant redshift.
-Stars can produce a significant redshift in their own Spectral Lines.
+A gravitational redshift is a redshift due to the source being near a massive object rather than due to a relative radial velocity between observer and the source.
+Instead of slowing down, as would a massive object following such a path toward the observer, electromagnetic radiation redshifts.
+Higher mass and density increase the effect and black holes, neutron stars, and galaxy clusters can produce a significant redshift.
+Stars can produce a significant redshift in their own spectral lines.

 A measured redshift can be useful observation data, e.g., to help determine the mass of an object, or to detect and analyze the implications of the Sachs-Wolfe effect.